Accountants and Auditors

 For this reason, accountants and auditors will always be required to verify whether the technologies that are being used to evaluate whether individuals and entities are tax compliant are accurate.

-John Sherman (No chance) says
+John Sherman (No chance) 10 months ago

 An auditor is a human being responsible for evaluating the validity and reliability of a company or organization's financial statements.
 It cannot be a system, process, or methodology.
 While Artificial Intelligence (AI) can serve as a tool for auditors to evaluate financial statements, it cannot replace the need for human auditors.
 Even if AI were to carry out the majority of tasks that accountants currently do, more accountants would still be required to audit whether AI is complying with laws and regulations.